-The English language is the most studied second language in the world.
-It is widely used all around the world.
-Mainly for trade and commerce, world organizations official language and writing in general.
+English language is the most studied second language in the world, widely used everywhere and for a variety of purposes – for example in international business, trade and commerce, and as the official language of world organizations.

-English is spoken by millions yet it is the only major language in the world that doesn’t have a language academy overseeing it.
-In spite of that, English continued to advance and still the most popular second language to acquire.
+While spoken by millions, English is the only major language that doesn’t have a language academy overseeing it.
+Nonetheless, English continues to be adopted universally, and is the most popular second language to acquire.

-1. In 1945, Grace Hopper of Harvard university was working on a malfunctioning computer and found a moth inside the circuit and caused the computer to break down.
-Since then, the term “bug in the computer” is used whenever something goes wrong in your computer.
+- In 1945, Grace Hopper of Harvard University was working on a malfunctioning computer and found a moth in the circuits which had caused the computer to break down.
+Since then, the term “bug” refers to a computer problem, especially software.

-3. The words silver, month, orange and purple does not rhyme with any other words in the english language.
+- The words “silver”, “month”, “orange” and “purple” do not rhyme with any other words in the English language.

-4. The word “set” has the most definitions compared to any other words in the english language.
+- The word “set” has more definitions than any other word in the English language.

-11. You may have seen this sentence somewhere before – “The quick brown fox jumps over the lazy dog.”
-This is an example of pangram sentence.
-A pangram is a type of sentence that uses every letter in the english alphabet.
+- You may have seen this sentence somewhere before – “The quick brown fox jumps over the lazy dog.”
+This is an example of pangram sentence, a sentence that uses every letter in the English alphabet.

-12. “Pneumonoultramicroscopicsilicovolcanoconiosis” is the longest word in English.
-It has 45 letters.
-It is just a type of lung disease caused by the inhalation of ash and sand dust.
-Mostly associated with volcanic ashes.
+- “Pneumonoultramicroscopicsilicovolcanoconiosis” is the longest word in English.
+It has 45 letters, and is a type of lung disease caused by the inhalation of ash and sand dust, mostly associated with volcanic ash.

-13. The words we always use or repeatedly used during conversation even if they don’t add meaning to what you are saying are called “crutch words”.
-Commonly used crutch words – “Actually”, “like”, “basically”, “anyways”.
+- The words we use repeatedly during conversation even if they don’t add meaning to what you are saying are called “crutch words”.
+Commonly used crutch words – “Actually”, “like”, “basically”, “anyway”.